 Why measure the environmental footprint of something so tiny?

 Within Secrid, sustainability has always been recognized as a core value and a crucial aspect of being in business.
-Therefore, as sustainability awareness surrounding organizations generally increased within society, Secrid also started to ask critical questions about the sustainability of their own practices.
+And as sustainability awareness surrounding organizations generally increased within society, Secrid also started to ask critical questions about the sustainability of their own practices.

-Because of their use of leather, aluminum, and other raw materials that could be considered unsustainable, Secrid quickly recognized they wanted to take responsibility for their impact and start improving their practices where needed.
+Because of their use of leather, aluminum, and other raw materials that could be considered unsustainable.
+Secrid quickly recognized they wanted to take responsibility for their impact and start improving their practices where needed.

 The Impact Results

 All Secrid’s products are designed in-house, however, Secrid does not own any production locations themselves.
-They thoughtfully select their partners and production methods, but they cannot directly influence the production impacts.
+They thoughtfully select their partners and production methods, but cannot directly influence the production impacts.

 The Secrid Headquarters